kailash-manasarovar/statement/docs/timeline/2023/october.md

 - This photo was sent the same time I was receiving tons of fake accounts with women who were clearly being sexual abused in some way, or that was the inference one was supposed to make, including women groomed from innocently sending nudes, or doing innocent photo shoots, to actually doing porn.
 - I was concerned enough to send this pic to the Policia Nacional trafficking email (which is supposed to be anonymous) in October 2024.
-- I got a reply from Denia Police which, at the time of writing, I have not responded to given their total lack of interest when I visited them and my suspicion that I cannot trust them.
+- I got a reply from Denia Police which, at the time of writing, I have not responded to given their [total lack of interest](../2024/february.md#policia-nacional) when I visited them and my subsequent suspicion that I cannot trust them to help me.
 - In chamber music classes, the music is extremely suggestive of what's been going on and I am bravely playing my hand.
 - Piano classes are good and Paqui does a good job of pretending she's neutral.